apache/kyuubi/docs/connector/spark/tidb.rst

 Spark DataSource V2 API, you need to:

 - Referencing the TiSpark :ref:`dependencies<spark-tidb-deps>`
-- Setting the spark extension and catalog :ref:`configurations<spark-tidb-conf>`
+- Setting the Spark extension and catalog :ref:`configurations<spark-tidb-conf>`

 .. _spark-tidb-deps: